rrDumpTruck/Obsidian.Vault/Working Title, a Personal Journal.md

 Execute, Execute, Execute.

-My anger and sadness have been growing at an alarming rate.
+My anger and sadness have been growing at an alarming rate and I'm really not sure what to think anymore.
+It's obvious to those around me I am struggling with something, they have started to notice and I need to make a change.
+The anger, I feel comes from the lack of forward progress I am making in aspects of my life.

 Its time to start the purge.

-Fear and the engagement of new ideas.
+Fear and the engagement of new ideas is something I struggle with, especially when dealing with professional outcomes.

 Follow through is a thing that I lack in some aspects of my life.